Andyargueasae/chloroscan/README.rst

     pip3 install chloroscan==0.1.5

-Detailed workflow instructions can be found at: https://andyargueasae.github.io/chloroscan/index.html
+Detailed workflow instructions can be found at: https://andyargueasae.github.io/chloroscan/index.html.
+The website also contains Chinese version of the documentation with identical contents.

 Machine/OS Requirements
 =======================